eolementhe/guide/guide.md

 <details>
   <summary><b>Different state display in monitoring view.</b></summary>

-Whether in the file or workflow motoring the steps are categorized by color codes corresponding to states.
+In the file or workflow motoring the steps are categorized by color codes corresponding to states.

 Here is an exhaustive list of the different possible statuses.

 ![workflow-monitoring-running-task](images/workflow-monitoring-running-task.png)

-**Running :** the task is in execution and processing please wait for the end.
+**Running :** the task is in execution and processing please wait the end.

 ![workflow-monitoring-refused-task](images/workflow-monitoring-refused-task.png)